Southland Academy: Customs and discipline

 A tradition at the school is the annual pageant at which the Miss Southland Academy Raider, better known as Miss SAR, is crowned.
 The pageant was started in 1989 by "Mothers of Motivated Students," now part of Southland's parent-teacher organization.
 Its purpose is to generate funds for the Thomas A. Greene Scholarship Fund, which helps Southland students in financial need.
 Funds also go to the new Madeline Anne Wildes Scholarship Fund.

-Southland Academy's discipline policy allows corporal punishment by means of paddling for all boys and young men up to and including grade 12, and for girls up to and including grade 5.